markfaine/net-markfaine/README.md

 ## Overview
 This project contains tools for installing/updating my tools and dotfiles across multiple Ubuntu (and maybe Debian) environments.
 It uses Ansible, Doppler, Tuckr, and Mise to Install tooling and dotfiles.

+Note: The script below need to be run with a privileged user account.

 ```sh
 # To setup on a stock ubuntu
 apt-get update && apt-get install -y curl